10up/snapshots/README.md

 ### configure

 WP Snapshots relies on AWS to store files and data.
-As such, you need to connect to a "repository" hosted on AWS.
+As such, you need to connect to a repository hosted on AWS.
 Each command supports a `--repository` argument to tell the script which AWS repository to use, but to bypass requiring that argument on every command, you can store the setting using the command below.
 After you have done so, WP Snapshots will use the first repository stored in your configuration by default.

 #### Command